What is Crompton Collective?

 We can hold items for 24 hours.
 We accept cash, credit and debit cards.
 All sales are final.

 We do not take consignment, or buy items but we can recommend some places that do.
 Just ask us next time you’re in the shop!

 Why don’t you allow offers on items or give discounts?

 We are not your average antique shop.
 Our shop has a mix of makers, artists, crafters and painters alongside your classic antique dealers.
 The typical antique shop deals and discounts just didn’t feel right when we first started selling vendors’ items.
 They put a lot of time and work into each piece, so we decided we wouldn’t discount.
 All of our dealers price their own work and that is how we support them.
-As a local business, every cent spent at Crompton is going back into your community and is supporting 85 local artisans and antique dealers.
+As a local business, every cent spent at Crompton is going directly back into your creative community, supporting 92 local artisans and unique antique dealers.

 Who is Amy (Punky) and why is she so nerdy?

 That is me!
 I created the style blog PunkyStyle.com in August of 2005 adding Boston’s first Fashion Blogger to my resume.
 My love for rummaging through estate sales, thrift stores, and yard sales led to the 2009 opening of The Haberdash, America’s first Mobile Vintage Shop.
 That same year I also had the pleasure of co-founding The Swapaholics an event company responsible for bringing sustainable style and a fun sense of reusing to fashion lovers everywhere.
 In 2010 I was hired as the Fashion Director for the Boston Tech Start-up Swap.com and spent two years traveling around the country, hosting fashion events and helping build an awesome iPhone app.
 In 2012 I decided it was time to invest in the city I loved and opened Worcester’s largest antique shop called Crompton Collective.